 Listen to everything, as helpless and vulnerable as babies are before they learn to filter out the boring everyday sounds, even before they learn that they have ears.

 It helps us civilised adults to regain this openness, by actively listening, searching for sounds, listening out.
 Not only aware of all we hear, but also listening out for any really quiet sounds - always ready for any sudden surprise.
-It depends on the time of day and where you live, listening out for distant dogs and children is often a good idea, at night listening out for owls and car doors.
+It depends on the time of day and where you live, listening out for distant dogs and children is often a good idea, at night listening out for owls and hedgehogs.

 Listening out is full of suprises.
 Listen in all directions, near and far away, high and low.
 I often imagine how early man might listen out for distant wild boar or herds of oxen or buffalo - and nearby tigers or snakes.